erossini/DeployShinyProxyAndApps/README.md

 So, we will use [ShinyProxy](https://shinyproxy.io/) to add a security layer.
 This makes the deployment a bit harder but we will take advantage of that.
 The pipeline in Azure DevOps for ShinyProxy will be similar to the pipeline for a ShinyApp.
 I will show in this post how to create a Docker container for ShinyProxy and ShinyProxy.

 This repository is related to the post "Deploy ShinyApps with Azure and Docker" on my blog [PureSourceCode](https://www.puresourcecode.com).
 The post is titled [Deploy ShinyApps with Azure and Docker](https://www.puresourcecode.com/programming-languages/r/deploy-shinyapps-with-azure-and-docker/).

+## Update
+In this post I show how to customize your pipeline and other external files in Azure DevOps using variables from the Library https://www.puresourcecode.com/tools/azure-tools/customize-your-pipeline-in-azure-devops/